Chanakya-dev/Notes/GitNotes.md

 Cache the Token:
-You can configure Git to cache your credentials so you don't have to enter them every time.
+You can configure Git to cache your credentials so you don't have to enter them every time. git config --global credential.helper cache

-git remote set-url origin https://<username>:<token>@github.com/lina/story.git Push to the Private Branch:
+Push to the Private Branch:

 Follow the steps provided earlier to push your changes to the private branch.
 Here is an example with the token included:

 # Step 1: Add the remote repository
-git remote add origin https://github.com/lina/story.git
+git remote add origin https://github.com/gonchigars/Batch1Gitdemo.git

+git remote set-url origin https://<username>:<token>@github.com/gonchigars/Batch1Gitdemo.git

 # Step 2: Create and checkout a new private branch
 git checkout -b private-branch